Free Software on Windows (without any privilege)¶

 ...\UnxUtils\usr\local\wbin\find ...

-To make live a little bit easier, I’ve substituted a drive letter (‘U’, but is
+To make live a little bit easier, I’ve substituted a drive letter (‘U’, but it

 with: